- First Class Hotels

 Day 2 January 24 - Madaba & Mt.
 Nebo

 This morning you will arrive in Amman; Travel to Madaba, the City of Mosaics, to visit the Church of Saint George with its sixth-century, Byzantine, mosaic map showing Jerusalem and other holy sites.
 Continue to Mount Nebo, where Moses caught a glimpse of the Promised Land (Deut.
 34).
 On a clear day, you can see all the way across the Jordan Valley and the Dead Sea, to the rooftops of Jerusalem and Bethlehem.
-Check in to your hotel in Petra for dinner and overnight.
+Check in to your hotel in Petra for dinner and overnight. *Transfers from the airport may be available.
+Discuss the possibilities with your travel advisor.

 Day 3 January 25 - Petra